HuAsher/public_obsidian/stocks/ffiv.md

 - Continuing code review and penetration testing of our products with support from both NCC Group and IOActive to identify and remediate vulnerabilities in our code.
 - Partnering with CrowdStrike to extend Falcon EDR sensors and Overwatch Threat Hunting to BIG-IP for additional visibility and to strengthen defenses.
 An early access version is available to BIG-IP customers and F5 is providing supported customers with a free Falcon EDR subscription through October 14, 2026.
 ```
+# Trades
+10/30/25 1:02p ET 	Buy 	8 	$260.56
+10/31/25 3:28p ET 	Buy 	7 	$254.10
+11/3/25 9:38a ET 	Buy 	8 	$249.00
+# Thoughts So Far
+5 Nov
+Doesn't look like it's working out.
+Honestly don't really get it, they're doing the things right, but it continues to fall.
+Maybe the rebound is longer term than I was expecting, maybe it's really affecting this one, maybe it's reflecting the market being negative right now, maybe investors are focusing on higher potential growers, don't know.
+Will keep holding for now, I have more cash if there are others I'm interested in.